CodeScop/Oge-Mai-Field-Guide/streakrewards.md

-LAST UPDATED 4 MAY 2020
+LAST UPDATED 21 JUL 2020

 Streak rewards!
 The nice perks gained by maintaining your streak. **Feel free to skip straight down to the list that's all you care about, but note there's a reason I also list Wings separately at the end.**